WDET Funding 101

 What is WDET’s total operating budget?

-For fiscal year 2016, WDET’s total operating expenses equaled just over $4.1 million.
-60% of WDET’s FY16 budget was spent on local and national programming.
-Community support from individuals and local businesses made up over 60% of WDET’s revenue.
+For the fiscal year 2017, WDET’s total operating expenses equaled just under $4.2 million.
+67% of WDET’s FY17 budget was spent on local and national programming.
+Community support from individuals and local businesses made up over 64% of WDET’s revenue.
 As you can see below, support from listeners is the station’s largest source of funding.
 WDET’s annual financial statements can be found on our Public Documents page.

 Does Wayne State University support the station?

-As the owner of the license for WDET, Wayne State University has long been the single-largest supporter of WDET through both direct financial support, and indirect support by providing physical space, human resources, and other support services.
-In Fiscal Year 2016, support from Wayne State made up 25% of WDET’s operating revenue.
+As the owner of the license for WDET, Wayne State University has long been the single-largest supporter of WDET through both direct financial support, and indirect support by providing physical space, human resources and other support services.
+In Fiscal Year 2017, support from Wayne State made up 21% of WDET’s operating revenue.

-Wayne State’s direct subsidy to WDET represented 13% of the station’s total operating revenue in Fiscal Year 2016, twice the amount provided by the Corporation for Public Broadcasting.
-While cost-saving measures are continually being explored, WDET must fundraise to fill this gap in order to maintain the station’s current level of service to our listeners.
-With more people listening to the station than anytime in recent history, WDET is confident that community support will enable the station to cover its expenses in the coming year.
-Over 11,000 listeners currently support the station as members and WDET is forecasting that it will raise $1.95 million from listeners in the coming fiscal year.
+Wayne State’s direct subsidy to WDET represented 10% of the station’s total operating revenue in Fiscal Year 2017, twice the amount provided by the Corporation for Public Broadcasting.
+While cost-saving measures are continually being explored, WDET must fundraise to maintain the station’s current level of service to our listeners.
+With more people listening to the station than any time in recent history, WDET is confident that community support will enable the station to cover its expenses in the coming year.
+Over 11,000 listeners currently support the station as members and WDET is forecasting that it will raise $2 million from listeners in the coming fiscal year.

 WDET’s long-term strategy towards sustainability includes the development of its endowment as part of Wayne State University’s Pivotal Moments campaign.
 In particular, the WDET Endowed Enhancement Fund will provide a more reliable source of income to the station that will ultimately replace more vulnerable sources of annual funding and ensure WDET’s mission endures for generations to come.
 For more information, contact Carmen Garcia at email@example.com or 313-577-3342.